abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

 ### Summary

-I quite like the approach and the simplicity that Kamal gives us for deployment.
-It's transparent and gives us ability to change almost any configuration of services.
-Would be good to have a single binary instead of installing with Ruby and that staff.
-Also, I would avoid SSH connection from CI worker to server, but this is probably a sane compromise with simplicity of the setup.
+I quite like the approach and the simplicity that Kamal provides for deployment.
+It's transparent and allows us to change almost any configuration of services.
+It would be better to have a single binary instead of installing with Ruby.
+Also, I would avoid an SSH connection from the CI worker to the server, but this is probably a reasonable compromise given the simplicity of the setup.

-Possible improvements of overall app installation that are out of scope of this article:
+Possible improvements to the overall app installation that are out of scope for this article:
-- periodic database backup (for example, by using [`postgres-backup-s3`](https://github.com/eeshugerman/postgres-backup-s3?ref=luizkowalski.net) or similar);
+- Periodic database backup (for example, by using [`postgres-backup-s3`](https://github.com/eeshugerman/postgres-backup-s3?ref=luizkowalski.net) or similar).
-- CDN for static files;
+- CDN for static files.
-- collecting metrics and logs;
+- Collecting metrics and logs.
-- using database-as-a-service instead of running our own.
+- Using database-as-a-service instead of running our own.

-The scope of this article is a bit wider than I planned initially.
-And I probably covered some important parts briefly or some didn't at all.
-I tried to keep a right balance between project setup and deployment process with the main focus on the latter.
-Overall, I'm happy to share kind of a complete solution to set up and run a full-stack Clojure application.
-Hope it will be helpful and useful as-is or at least as an inspiration for your own project setup and deployment!
+The scope of this article is a bit wider than I initially planned, and I probably covered some important parts briefly or not at all.
+I tried to maintain a balance between not including too many details and conveying the idea of the deployment process, with the main focus on the latter.
+Anyway, you can always check the example repository to get more clarity.
+Overall, I'm happy to share a complete solution to set up and run a full-stack Clojure application.
+I hope it will be helpful and useful as-is, or at least serve as an inspiration for your own project setup and deployment!